wildwinter/dink/README.md

 will be checked against that character list, and if it isn't present the process will fail.

-The **Actors** column will be copied in to the voice script export, for ease of use with recording.
+The **Actors** column will be copied in to the recording script export, for ease of use with recording.

 ### Writing Status